gavinfielder/pft/README.md

 git clone https://github.com/gavinfielder/pft.git testing && echo "testing/" >> .gitignore
 ```

-# Usage, the short version

-Inside testing/:
-`make`
-`./test`

-# Usage, the long version

-There are five options:
+## If Your libft.a is separate from libftprintf.a

+If you include all required .o files (including your libft) in libftprintf.a, this is not necessary.
+Otherwise, you must set `USE_SEPARATE_LIBFT=1` in PFT's Makefile.

+# Usage
+ - `./test help` shows some help text and usage examples
+ - `./test help all` shows more help text

+The executable accepts the following as queries:
- - `./test prefix` runs all the enabled tests whose name starts with 'prefix'
+ - `./test moul` runs all the enabled tests whose name starts with a string, in this case 'moul'
- - `./test "search-pattern"` runs all the enabled tests whose name matches a wildcard-based ('\*') search
+ - `./test "*prec"` runs all the enabled tests that have 'prec' in the name.
  - `./test 42 84` runs (enabled) test number 42 through test 84
- - `./test 42` runs enabled tests from 42 to the end of all the enabled tests
+ - `./test 42` runs enabled tests 42 onward
  - `./test` runs all the enabled tests

 Wildcard-based searches have an implict '\*' at the end.
 For example, `./test "*zeropad"` runs all the tests that have 'zeropad' anywhere in the name.

+# Test Naming Conventions

 ### Some good prefixes to try
 s, i, d, u, x, X, o, p, c, f, f\_L, mix, nocrash, moul